-Data between KBC and your Docker image are exchanged using CSV files; they will be injected into the image when we run it.
+Data between KBC and your Docker image are exchanged using CSV files in designated directories; they will be injected into the image when we run it.
 To simulate this, download an archive containing the data files and configuration in the exact same format as you will obtain it in the production environment.

 To obtain the configuration, send a Sandbox API Request.
 You will receive an

 archive containing a /data/ folder with tables and files from the input mapping, and a

 configuration depending on the request body.
 A sample request to